You should login first to your account to test the APIs with.

 List Transaction Events

-The List Payout Transaction Events endpoint on Payiano returns a detailed, chronological log of all lifecycle events associated with a specific payout transaction.
-Each event represents a distinct stage in the payout process.
+The List Payout Transaction Events endpoint on Payiano returns a detailed, chronological history of all lifecycle events for a specific payout transaction.
+Each event represents a distinct stage in the payout flow, from initiation through final settlement or failure.

 This endpoint is essential for: